dominic-chang/Krang.jl/dev/.documenter/examples/mino-time-example.md

 # Rays &amp; Coordinate information with Mino time (τ) {#Rays-and-Coordinate-information-with-Mino-time-τ}

 In this example, we will ray trace the region around a Kerr black hole as seen by an observer stationed at infinity.
-We will return the coordinates associated with a ray by marching along the ray&#39;s Mino time parameter from the assymptotic observer.
+We will return the coordinates associated with a ray by marching along the ray&#39;s Mino time parameter from the asymptotic observer.
 This information can be easily accessed using the `emission_coordinates!` function.

 ## Setup {#Setup}